Raymonoir/FlappyBoidGame-in-processing-3/README.md

 <h1>Instructions</h1>

 Processing 3 must be installed for use, The character " " (Space) increases the y acceleration in the upwards direction to make the boid "fly".
-If boid hist ceiling, floor or pipe the game is automatically restarted.
+If boid hits ceiling, floor or pipe the game is automatically restarted.
 Score is equal to number of pipes generated.